llaxna/codeforces/README.md

 This section includes the problems and their corresponding solutions:

 1. Boy or Girl (800)
-  - Problem: Determine if a username has an even or odd number of distinct characters.
+  - *Problem*: Determine if a username has an even or odd number of distinct characters.
   - Approach: Use a set to track unique characters in the string.
 If the size of the set is even, print "CHAT WITH HER!", otherwise print "IGNORE HIM!".
 2. Domino Piling (800)
   - Problem: Given an m x n rectangular board, find how many 2x1 dominoes can fit on it.